How To Use Images On Your Website

 The Written Rules of Uploading and Using Images

 You’ve likely been using the Internet for a while now.
 You are also likely aware of copyright infringement and its consequences.
-We don’t want to bore you with too many technicalities of using images your website.
+We don’t want to bore you with too many technicalities of using images on your website.
 After all, we’re professional marketers—not attorneys.

 However, it’s necessary to at least cover the basics so you don’t find yourself in any legal trouble down the road.